Polymer/old-docs-site/app/1.0/start/toolbox/add-elements.md

     <paper-slider min="-100" max="100" value="50"></paper-slider>
     ```

-    We can add it under the `<h1>` we added in the previous step.
-Our new
+    You can add it under the `<h1>` you added in the previous step.
+Your new
     template should look like this:

     ```